cocoisland/beautiful-jekyll/_posts/Demystify_Blackbox_ensembled_data_model.md

 However RandomForest thinks interest rate follows by sub grade loan, has most influence on model predicion of positive loans default.
 ![](https://github.com/cocoisland/cocoisland.github.io/blob/master/img/rf_fe_neg.png)

+# Taking a deeper view into how data models see each individual dimensional feature.
+Using "loan interest rate" as an exmple feature, Logistic Regression data model can only see in straight line, projecting higher loan interest rate has decreasing loan default impact.